A stereospecific reaction of 2-(tosyloxy)cyclopentyl propionate a... | Channels for Pearson+

 7. Substitution Reactions Substitution Comparison

 A stereospecific reaction of 2-(tosyloxy)cyclopentyl propionate and propionate produces a product dependent on the substrate's stereoisomer.
-The substrate has four stereoisomers — two are cis and the other are trans—due to two asymmetric centers.
-Explain the observations made below.
+The substrate has four stereoisomers — two are cis and the other are trans— due to two asymmetric centers.
+When both trans reactants undergo the reaction, they produce the same product.
+Why?

-When the reactants are both cis, it will form an optically active trans product, but each substrate would form different trans product.

 A stereospecific reaction of 2-(tosyloxy)cyclopentyl propionate and propionate produces a product dependent on the substrate's stereoisomer.
-The substrate has four stereoisomers — two are cis and the other are trans—due to two asymmetric centers.
-Explain the observations made below.
+The substrate has four stereoisomers — two are cis and the other are trans— due to two asymmetric centers.
+When both trans reactants undergo the reaction, they produce the same product.
+Why?

-When the reactants are both cis, it will form an optically active trans product, but each substrate would form different trans product.

 ANSWERS OPTIONS